-- Remove the fuel tank from the fuselage.
-This single tank has been designed to fit the top section of the fuse.
-This tank is a very useful 4L fuel volume. - Also remove the forward component boards.
+- Remove the fuel tanks from the fuselage. - Also remove the forward component boards.
 Now would be a good time to put a coat of paint on these parts if you would like to protect the wood surfaces. - Vacuum and thoroughly clean the fuselage completely including light sanding on the mould joins to ensure there are no internal burrs (unlikely given the construction process).
 These are painful if they "bite" you during building and could potentially cause an air leak to tubing or damages to servo wires etc. - If the nose gear was installed at the factory with bolts and lock washers, check these for security now.
 I also recommend checking the functioning of the nose gear now with a hand pump.
 Make sure the extension and retraction of the nose wheel is smooth before final installation.
 The Nose steering however needs to be set up before final installation with your chosen servo. - Once the nose gear and servo is done, install but place a very small dab of thin CA into the screw hole first.
 A small toothpick helps limit the amount of glue applied if you don't have limiting tip on you CA bottle. - Check the nuts and connections of the gear doors.
 If required place a small amount of thick CA on the nuts to secure. - Repeat this step for the three nuts that attach the door cylinders to their respective mounting blocks. - Check all door hinges for security.